adeyinkaezra123/Funky-christmas-light/README.md

 # Funky-christmas-light
-The ChristmasLights application is a fun project to create a mesmerizing light display.
+The ChristmasLights application is a fun project to create a mesmerizing animated light display.
 This simple app contains seven colored circles in a row and based on a timer change the intensity of each circle.
 When a circle is brightened it's predecessor returns to its normal intensity.